QuantEcon/lecture-datascience.myst/lectures/theme/projects.md

 orphan: true
 ---

-# Previous Projects:
+# Previous Projects

-We are proud of the work that our previous students have produced for this class.
+We are immensely proud of the work that our previous students have produced for this class.

-This page contains a list of projects produced by our students that we share with their permission.
+This page contains a list of projects produced for this class by our students at UBC, which we share with their permission.

 This course is also taught at [Huazhong University of Science and Technology](http://english.hust.edu.cn/).
-Check out their [course website](https://bayeswhu.github.io/teaching/qeds.html) and their students' [final projects](../theme/projects_hust.md).
+Check out some of their students' [final projects](../theme/projects_hust.md).

 ## 2021